hob1t/spiderfoot-rust/README.md

 rust impl of spiderfoot
 ## Main problem with python - sucks, not resources efficient, not prod resilient

-## Our / truverack's ombision mission to rewrite and maintain
+## Truverack’s mission is to rewrite and maintain

 Sounds good—diving into the SpiderFoot repo is the perfect starting point for planning a Rust rewrite.
 The official repository is at [github.com/smicallef/spiderfoot](https://github.com/smicallef/spiderfoot) (16.5k stars, 2.8k forks as of early 2026, actively maintained with ongoing commits).